How using bunq will make your life in the Netherlands easier

 And then there’s the actual realtime paying, also between different banks, this way when you’re picking up or selling something on ‘Marktplaats’ there’s no need for awkward fiddling around with cash and change, you can just do the paying right there and then.

-4. They created Slice, an app allowing you to share your bills the Dutch way
+4. They created Slice Groups, which allow you to share your bills the Dutch way

-Slice is an app made by bunq, and it’s for groups of people who go out together and want to make sure everyone pays their fair share of the fun.
+Slice Groups is another great bunq feature, and it’s for groups of people who go out together and want to make sure everyone pays their fair share of the fun.
 It’s default to evenly split the costs, but it’s really simple to have that one friend who drank thrice as much as the others to pay thrice as much as well.

 I can’t count the numerous wishy washy solutions me and my roommates, college-mates and family members (what?
 We’re a thrifty family) had in order to keep track of shared expenses.
 And as a good Dutchie it was driving me insane that I ‘lent’ 1,29 euro to a flatmate for a carton of milk knowing I would never get it back because it was just too much trouble.
 With bunq I can simply send him a request for the money, with Slice I could let him pay for half of it.